dkirkby/E4S/projects/Chatter.md

 ![wired communications circuit](../img/wired-comms-circuit.jpg)

+The right-hand Pico will be our transmitter, using the red LED, and the left-hand Pico is our receiver using the green LED.

-Connect one Pico to the Mu editor and set it up to transmit using the following program:
+Connect the right-hand transmitter Pico to USB and enter the following program:
 ```python
 import time
 import array